 Again, it’s a yes for can grandparents get custody from CPS, how about when?
 Here are 4 answers:

-- There is proof of biological relation between the grandparent and the child
+There is proof of a biological relationship between the grandparent and the child

-- Grandparents can demonstrate that they can meet the financial and emotional needs of the children.
+Grandparents can demonstrate that they can meet the financial and emotional needs of their children.

 What to Do so Grandparents Can Get Custody from CPS?

-- Collect all relevant documents and evidence, including proof of biological relation between the grandparent and child, financial stability, medical records, etc.
+Collect all relevant documents and evidence that can support your case.
+This may include proof of biological relation between the grandparent and child, financial stability, medical records, and other relevant information.

-- Stay in contact with CPS so that they can monitor and assess any changes in the situation.
+Stay in contact with CPS throughout the process and keep them updated on any changes in the situation.

 What to Do If The CPS Refuse The Custody?